top of page

 How much do pediatricians make?
 Average salary stats

-The average annual salary across all the pediatricians who contributed to our salary and compensation data was $249,000.
+The average annual salary across all the pediatricians who contributed to our salary and compensation data for 2024 was $249,000.
 This excludes residents or fellows, focusing on attending physicians.

 Providing a single average annual salary for a pediatrician, however, can be misleading, as several different factors come into play.
 We want to break this number down to help you find more relevant comparison points.